 In October, we filed a Notice of Intention to Offer Evidence Under Florida Statutes sections 90.902(11) and 90.803(6)(a) and (c).
 This allows us to use business record certifications to admit evidence instead of having to call record custodians to the witness stand.
 We also served six certifications with their attachments on opposing counsel and spent more time preparing for our client’s deposition.
 Based on all the evidence we acquired, we realized it would be best to amend our response to interrogatory seventeen, which asked us to describe what actions our client took to retain the property.
 So, we created and served a spreadsheet to provide a better answer.
 Our client’s deposition finally went forward as scheduled.
 But despite all our preparation, and despite the bank’s lawyer knowing that this case centered on unclean hands and improperly force-placed insurance, their lawyer did not ask a single question about the insurance and payment issues.
 The deposition took less than an hour.

 In November 2016, the bank filed a bizarre objection to our notice of intent to offer evidence via self-authenticating business records certifications.
 We later filed a Second Notice of Intent (for an amended certificate from Orchid Underwriters), a Motion to Special Set Trial, a Supplemental Response to Plaintiff’s Request for Production Regarding Property Insurance, and a Request for Judicial Notice.
-The judicial notice was for a press release from Bank of America which evidenced its relationship with Balboa during the critical time frame.
+The judicial notice request was for a press release from Bank of America which evidenced that Balboa was a subsidiary during the critical time frame.
 We planned to make this our first exhibit to help show the bank’s motive to force-place was based on its desire to make outrageous profits.
 On November 22nd, a case management conference and hearing on the bank’s objection to our notice of intent was heard.
 The objection was overruled and the motion to special set was denied due to the Court not being able to schedule a special set foreclosure trial at that time.
 But, the Judge did set trial on a regular foreclosure docket for May 31, 2017.

 Around this time, we realized it would probably be best if we retained an expert general contractor to opine on the replacement value of the home.
 We wanted to be able to prove that our client’s coverage was adequate.
 We also began our efforts to prepare for trial.
 (Getting through over 2,200 pages of exhibits with our elderly client was no easy task.)
 By mid-May, we found our expert witness.
 We had a couple of phone calls and two face-to-face meetings with him.